 Health.
 Healing.
 Worship.
 Love.

-We seek increased individual and collective body-mind-spirit wellness in the face of widespread mental illness, violence, generational poverty and social marginalization.
+Our Mission is to build bridges and community-level relationships to increase collective body-mind-spirit health in the face of widespread mental illness, violence, generational poverty and social marginalization.

 Live an Abundant Life